-The AWS cloud is uniquely positioned to provide scalable cost-efficient solutions for the US Federal Government to find ways cloud services can be employed to meet mandates, reduce costs, drive efficiencies, and increase innovation across its Civilian agencies and the Department of Defense.
-AWS provides cloud services a pay-as-you-go model, delivering access to technology resources that are managed by experts.
+The AWS cloud provides scalable cost-efficient solutions for the US Federal Government.
+Our cloud services can be employed to meet mandates, reduce costs, drive efficiencies, and increase innovation across Civilian agencies and the Department of Defense.
+It is a pay-as-you-go model, delivering access to up-to-date technology resources that are managed by experts.
 Simply access AWS services over the internet, with no upfront costs (no capital investment), and pay only for the computing resources that you use, as your needs scale.

 Register today for our recorded webinar: How to Buy Cloud Computing Services for Your Agency.